Bruce, Australian Capital Territory: Transport

 The suburb is also relatively well-served by public transport, with routes R2, R3 and R4 running through it via the Calvary Hospital, Radford College, and the University of Canberra.
-Route R9 connects the suburb to the Gunghalin light rail at Dickson.
+Route R9 connects the suburb to the Gungahlin light rail at Dickson.
 Additionally, a number of cycle routes provide links to the Inner North, Belconnen Town Centre, and Kaleen.

 Political representation

 For the purposes of Australian federal elections for the House of Representatives, Bruce is in the Division of Canberra.

 For the purposes of Australian Capital Territory elections for the ACT Legislative Assembly, Bruce is in the Ginninderra electorate.

 Geology

 Bruce is dominated by the greywacke of the Ordovician Pittman Formation.
 Bands of the black Acton Shale Member are found under the University of Canberra and the Calvary Hospital.
 Glebe Farm Adamellite is a coarse porphyritic micro adamellite of the Silurian age.
 It intrudes in the west north and southeast and southwest of University of Canberra.
 A triangle of Silurian age calcareous shale of the Canberra formation is in the north east of Bruce.